dtr-org/unit-e/CONTRIBUTING.md

 If you are incorporating code from other sources make sure that its license allows that, keep license headers and attributions, and add a reference to its original source.

-The file `contrib/debian/copyright` contains a full list of licenses used in Unit-e and to which files they apply.
-This is used for Debian packaging but also can serve as a general machine-readable form of license information.